fakhirali/notes/notes.md

 giving a nice breakdown.
 At the time I felt I was actively adding to the knowledge base of people and myself.
 These weren't opinion pieces like the ones I write in my [blog](https://www.fakhirali.pk/myblog/), these are more like a compiled set of facts to serve a purpose.
 This kind of writing is something I may be best suited for, idk.
 I feel, there is a real gain in knowledge and understanding this way.
-Maybe I start a technical blog as well.
-A like [this](https://colah.github.io/) guy's work.
+Maybe I start a technical blog as well.I like [this](https://colah.github.io/) guy's work.

 ---